Authors: Tara Smylie and Gabrielle Bauer

 Start by mentioning your PD and mentorship services in your job description.
 This shows that you care about your employees’ success and will pique ambitious candidates’ interest.
 By the same token, mentioning your PD and mentorship services during an interview will invite a candid dialogue about a candidate’s career goals.
 Through these discussions, you can identify which talent will fit best into which projects—and which candidates have the greatest interest in advancing within your company.

 If you’re working with a recruiter, be sure to inform them about your career development services, as these offerings will help the recruiter pull in high-quality candidates.
 The recruiter may also suggest adding other offerings to your current list.
 That’s another reason to work with a recruiter specialized in the life sciences: they’ve talked to hundreds, if not thousands, of candidates, so they know what motivates the best and brightest to come around and stick around.

-It’s hard to overstate the benefits of offering career development opportunities to your employees—so don’t wait to get started.
+It’s hard to overstate the benefits of offering career development opportunities to your good hires — so don’t wait to get started!

 - 4 Extraordinary Ways to Compete for the Best Talent in the Digital Age

 - What is a Career Mentor

 - Nine in 10 Workers Who Have a Career Mentor Say They are Happy in Their Jobs

 - 11 Shocking Employee Happiness Statistics for 2022 That Will Blow Your Mind